Electrostatics/electrostatics.github.io/external_contributions/extern-tabi.md

 <div id="elec-keyword-srad" style="display:none;">

 <p>Specify the radius of the solvent molecules; this parameter is used to define the dielectric function for probe-based dielectric definitions (see srfm).
 This value is usually set to 1.4 Å for water.
-This keyword is ignored when any of the spline-based surfaces are used (e.g., spl2, see srfm), since they are not probe-based.</p>
+For TABI-PB, this parameter is passed to the surface meshing software, either MSMS or NanoShaper.</p>

 The syntax for this command is:
 {% highlight bash %}